Words of Wisdom from Current Students

 - My Apartment Map

-- Electricity - approximately $50 per month.
-Can be significantly more if you have air conditioning.
-Duquesne Light (pronounced Du-kane) is the major electric company in the city of Pittsburgh.
+- Electricity –approximately $50 per month.
+Can be higher in the summer if you have air conditioning.
+Duquesne Light (pronounced Du-kane) is the major electric company in the city of Pittsburgh and charges 7.98 cents per kilowatt-hour.

 Please check the USA Visa website for information for applying VISAs from your country.
 Also, the following link from OIE is useful (travel.state.gov/visa/temp/wait/wait_4638.html)